OxBryte/goopenly/IMPROVEMENTS_SUMMARY.md

 ## 🎊 Congratulations!

-Your StableStack application now has:
+Your Openly application now has:

 ### ✨ Beautiful Design